serverless/serverless/docs/providers/aws/guide/variables.md

 #### Auto decrypting of `SecureString` type parameters.

-All `SecureString` type parameters are automatically decrypted.
+All `SecureString` type parameters are automatically decrypted, and automatically parsed if they export stringified JSON content (Note: you can turn off parsing by passing `raw` instruction into variable as: `${ssm(raw):/path/to/secureparam}`, if you need to also pass custom region, put it first as: `${ssm(eu-west-1, raw):/path/to/secureparam}`)

 Variables in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) can be referenced [using SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-ps-secretsmanager.html), just use the `ssm:/aws/reference/secretsmanager/secret_ID_in_Secrets_Manager` syntax.
 For example: